the agile way

 As, gaining cooperation, you weave trust among people,

-With just this simple design
+With just this simple plan

 And never risk losing your way.